ryannarnoldd/MERN-Book-Tracker/README.md

 ## Tests

-Here is the linked video for the project that is used in the project submission.
+Here are a few tests that were run on the application:

 ## Questions